BlackDice/scent/readme.md

 Basically it means that `trigger` method of an action type can be invoked any time, but if an action type is in the middle of processing (eg. looping), these new actions will stay aside and wait to be processed later.

-Note that `finish` method is called automatically by default engine implementation at the end of update loop.
+Note that `finish` method is called automatically by default engine implementation when action are processed.

 ### System creates logic